 Marijuana is slowly but surely being legalized, or at least decriminalized, throughout the United States.
 In 1996, California was the first state to legalize marijuana for medical purposes.
 Now, approximately half of the remaining states and Washington, D.C. have also legalized the use of medical marijuana.
-Currently, the recreational use of marijuana is legal in a number of states, including Colorado, Washington, Oregon, Alaska, and Washington D.C., but a handful of other states seem to be headed in the direction of legalizing marijuana for recreational use as well.
+Currently, the recreational use of marijuana is legal in a number of states, including California, Colorado, Washington, Oregon, Alaska, and Washington D.C., but a handful of other states seem to be headed in the direction of legalizing marijuana for recreational use as well.

 For those looking to break into the marijuana business, it's important to remember that even states that have legalized the recreational use of marijuana still have certain regulations in place.
 That includes regulations on the transportation of pot.
 Read on to learn more about how the transportation of marijuana is treated both in state and across state lines.